flagbit/Magento-Packager/README.md

 ### authors
 Who developed the module

+### magento_connect name [optional]
+The package name, usually NameSpace_ModuleName.
+Must be identical to the Module Name.
+Use this if automatic generation fails because you have uppercase letters in the middle of the Namespace and/or Module Name.

 ### magento_connect license_uri
 URI for a copy of the license text.
 If no value is provided the URI will default to using the value of `license` as a key from [http://www.spdx.org/licenses/].